az-digital/arizona-bootstrap/site/docs/2.0/content/typography.md

 ## Links

-Default links include a red text color and an underline on hover.
+Default links include a red text color and an underline.
 You can change a link's default styling by adding additional classes to it (e.g., `.btn`, `.btn-red`, etc.).
 Links inside navbars, breadcrumbs, and other components receive their own default styling.

 {% capture example %}
 <a href="#">Default Link</a>